What is Dynamic Eating Psychology?

 The Institute for The Psychology of Eating has pioneered and developed an exciting new approach – Dynamic Eating Psychology™.
-For more information about this exciting body of work and how you can be a part of this new field, click HERE sign up for our free ebook series, The Dynamic Eating Psychology Breakthrough.
+For more information about this exciting body of work and how you can be a part of this new field, sign up to learn more - just let us know why you're here!

 Here’s the simple definition of this important new field:

 Dynamic Eating Psychology is a positive and empowering approach to transforming our eating challenges.
 It’s designed for ANYONE who eats.
 It includes tools, techniques, maps, skills and protocols that are results driven and sustainable.
 It recognizes that our eating challenges are intimately connected to ALL of what makes us human – relationship, family, work, money, sexuality, spirituality, our search for fulfillment, and much more.
 And it sees our concerns with food NOT as an indication that we’re broken, but as a powerful opportunity to grow and evolve.